 The Coverage Gap

-In 2021, once you and your plan have spent $4,130 on covered prescription drugs, you enter the coverage gap or donut hole as some people know it.
 The coverage gap is a temporary limit on what the plan will cover for drugs.
-If you receive extra help from Medicare, you won’t enter a coverage gap, but most insurance plans do not cover the gap.
+You won’t enter a coverage gap if you receive Extra Help from Medicare, but most insurance plans do not cover the gap.

 How to Shop for Coverage